 - Clubs must have a demonstrable capacity for membership growth

-- We expect to receive a high number of applications and clubs will be shortlisted for Phase 4 based on membership loss, capacity for growth and the supporting statements.
+- We expect to receive a high number of applications and clubs will be processed on membership loss, capacity for growth and the supporting statements.
 For those who do not meet the criteria, please be aware that the Play Bowls Package (please click this link for more infomation) is available to all affiliated clubs via the twice yearly application windows.

 After all applications have been reviewed, successful clubs will meet with a BDA Club Development Officer.
 The club in partnership with their BDA Club Development Officer will work together to create a Club Development Plan.
 The tasks set out within the plan will then be actioned by the club committee and volunteers with the support of their BDA Club Development Officer.